de-lachende-cavalier/sorvis/notes.md

 - NCA cooordination => what if I want to classify numbers > 9?
 E.g. if I want to classify "12", can I make it so the cells for "1" and "2" coordinate and "classify" "12" correctly?
 - Cells are (simple) agents => can't I use RL to speed up convergence?
 Right now I spend a lot of time bouncing around (check loss history!)
+  - What about MCTS?
+(Far fetched, but still...)

 ## References